Piper Chapman from “Orange is the New Black”

 Not a market that insurers want to capture

-Experts say it's very difficult for an inmate to start a life insurance policy.
+It’s very difficult for an inmate to start a life insurance policy, experts say.

 “We do not offer life insurance coverage to any incarcerated individual,” says Janet Gillespie, a spokeswoman for Prudential individual life insurance.
 “Our underwriter feels this is industrywide.”